almazrafi/Fugen/README.md

 #### Alternative configuration
 Sometimes using the file URL is not flexible enough.
-Then instead of URL parameter in `file`, an object with the following fields can be defined:
+In this case you can define an object with the following fields instead of the URL in the `file` parameter:
 - `key`: a string with the file's identifier.
 Is required.
 - `version`: a string with the file's version.
 If this parameter is omitted, the current file version will be used.